Residence Hall Guest Guidelines

 There are no accommodations for not wearing a mask, and questions related to accommodation requests should be made to Disability Support Services for students.
 Face coverings are defined as a cloth, face shield, or medical grade mask that fully covers a person’s nose and mouth and is secured to the person’s head.

 Gatherings within residence hall doubles, suites, apartments, or townhomes are limited to 2 student guests in addition to residents of the room.
 As stated in the Residence Hall Guest Guidelines, the 2 student guests must be residents within the same building they are visiting.
 In campus common areas, indoors or outdoors where social distancing of 6 ft is not possible, gatherings will be limited to 10 or less.
+Indoor and outdoor off-campus gatherings are limited to 10 people.

 Students are expected to only leave campus for essential reasons.
 Essential reasons include visiting a doctor or receiving a prescription, grocery shopping, attending an academic commitment, such as an internship, going to a place of employment, exercise, getting takeout from a restaurant.
 Attending social gatherings, bars, parties will not be considered essential.